BlertaLutolli/Advanced-Sorting-Visualizer-Analyzer/README.md

 Elements greater than or equal to the pivot.
 The algorithm recursively applies the same logic to the sub-arrays, sorting them in the process.

--Key Steps in Quick Sort:
+-Key steps in Quick Sort:
-Pivot Selection: Choose an element as the pivot (e.g., the first, last, or a random element).
+Pivot selection: choose an element as the pivot (e.g., the first, last, or a random element).
-Partitioning: Rearrange the array so that elements smaller than the pivot are to its left, and those greater are to its right.
+Partitioning: rearrange the array so that elements smaller than the pivot are to its left, and those greater are to its right.
-Recursive Sorting: Recursively apply Quick Sort to the left and right sub-arrays.
+Recursive sorting: recursively apply Quick Sort to the left and right sub-arrays.

 -Complexity of Quick Sort:
-Best Case Time Complexity: O(n log n) (Occurs when the pivot divides the array into two equal parts).
+Best case time complexity: O(n log n) (Occurs when the pivot divides the array into two equal parts).
-Average Case Time Complexity: O(n log n).
+Average case time complexity: O(n log n).
-Worst Case Time Complexity: O(n^2) (Occurs when the pivot is the smallest or largest element, leading to unbalanced partitions).
+Worst case time complexity: O(n^2) (Occurs when the pivot is the smallest or largest element, leading to unbalanced partitions).
-Space Complexity: O(log n) for recursive stack calls in the best case; O(n) in the worst case.
+Space complexity: O(log n) for recursive stack calls in the best case; O(n) in the worst case.

 ## Heap Sort
 Heap Sort is a comparison-based sorting algorithm that uses a binary heap data structure to sort elements.Here's how it works: